Overview

 Nonpharmacologic interventions

-Nonpharmacologic interventions include avoiding nausea inducing triggers such as odors from perfume, smoke, cooking foods, and chemicals.
-One study by Heinrichs et al demonstrated that none of the women with anosmia from congenital olfactory deficiency experienced nausea and vomiting of pregnancy, whereas 54% of pregnant women with intact olfaction had nausea and vomiting of pregnancy, although not necessarily hyperemesis gravidarum.[8]
-Other triggers that may stimulate nausea include eating certain foods, especially spicy, salty, or fatty ones; therefore low fat, frequent, small meals may help to improve symptoms.
-Crystallized ginger or ginger capsules (250 mg by mouth 4 times per day) have also been used with some success.
+Nonpharmacologic interventions include avoiding nausea-inducing triggers such as odors from perfume, smoke, cooking foods, and chemicals.
+One study by Heinrichs et al demonstrated that none of the women with anosmia from congenital olfactory deficiency experienced nausea and vomiting of pregnancy, whereas 54% of pregnant women with intact olfaction had nausea and vomiting of pregnancy, although not necessarily hyperemesis gravidarum.
+[15]

 Acupuncture and wristbands that apply pressure to the volar aspect of the wrist is another common intervention.
-In a Cochrane review, the wristband demonstrated no benefit over placebo, but all of the studies had a large placebo effect, and no risk of adverse effects was associated with the treatment.[9]
-Another treatment option that has proven successful is multivitamin use at the time of conception, so any patient with a history of hyperemesis should be encouraged to start taking multivitamins prior to conception.
+In a Cochrane review, the wristband demonstrated no benefit over placebo, but all of the studies had a large placebo effect, and no risk of adverse effects was associated with the treatment.
+[16] Another treatment option that has proven successful is multivitamin use at the time of conception; thus, any patient with a history of hyperemesis should be encouraged to start taking multivitamins prior to conception.

 Pharmacologic treatment

 According to the ACOG practice bulletin algorithm for pharmacologic treatment of nausea and vomiting in pregnancy, 10-25 mg of vitamin B6 given 3-4 times per day is the initial treatment of choice.
-It may also be used in conjunction with doxylamine, an H1 receptor blocker, given as 12.5 mg by mouth 3-4 times per day.
-This combination has demonstrated great success and has proven safe to take in pregnancy.
+[14] It may also be used in conjunction with doxylamine, an H1 receptor blocker, given as 12.5 mg by mouth 3-4 times per day.
+This combination has demonstrated success and been proven safe to take in pregnancy.

-If these 2 medications prove insufficient, the next step is to add promethazine 12.5 mg orally or rectally every 4 hours, or another H1 blocker, dimenhydramine, 50-100 mg orally or rectally every 4-6 hours.
-If additional treatment is required the algorithm splits depending upon absence or presence of dehydration.
-If dehydration is not evident, metaclopramide 5-10 mg intramuscularly or orally every 8 hours; promethazine 12.5-25 mg intramuscularly, orally, or rectally every 4 hours; or trimethobenzamide 200 mg rectally every 6-8 hours can be added.
+If these two medications prove insufficient, the next step is to add promethazine 12.5 mg PO or rectally (PR) every 4 hours, or another H1 blocker, dimenhydramine, 50-100 mg PO or PR every 4-6 hours.
+If additional treatment is required, the algorithm splits depending upon the absence or presence of dehydration.
+If dehydration is not evident, another agent can be added, such as metaclopramide 5-10 mg intramuscularly (IM) or PO every 8 hours; promethazine 12.5-25 mg IM, PO, or PR every 4 hours; or trimethobenzamide 200 mg PR every 6-8 hours.

 Prognosis

-Maternal outcomes are generally similar to those in the general population with minor complications, including acid-base and electrolyte disturbance.
-Although rare, more serious complications can include esophageal rupture, retinal hemorrhage, pneumothorax, renal damage, and Wernicke encephalopathy.[10]
+Maternal outcomes of women with hyperemesis gravidarum are generally similar to those in the general population with minor complications, including acid-base and electrolyte disturbances.
+Although rare, more serious complications can include esophageal rupture, retinal hemorrhage, pneumothorax, renal damage, and Wernicke encephalopathy.
+[17]

 Acute Fatty Liver of Pregnancy

-The prevalence of acute fatty liver of pregnancy (AFLP) is 1 per 10,000-15,000 pregnancies.
-The condition often develops in the second half of pregnancy (ranges from 27-40 weeks gestation), usually close to term, with a mean gestational age reported at 36 weeks, but it may not be diagnosed until the postpartum period.
-The differential diagnosis includes fulminant viral hepatitis, drug-induced hepatic toxicity, idiopathic cholestasis of pregnancy, adult-onset Reye syndrome, and HELLP syndrome.
+The prevalence of acute fatty liver of pregnancy (AFLP), in which microvesicular fatty infiltration of the liver can lead to liver failure, [2] is 1 per 10,000-15,000 pregnancies.
+This life-threatening condition often develops in the second half of pregnancy (range: 27-40 weeks' gestation), usually close to term, with a reported mean gestational age of 36 weeks (see the Gestational Age from Estimated Date of Delivery [EDD] calculator), but AFLP may not be diagnosed until the postpartum period.

 Risk factors